 Following DHS' creation, the Border Patrol became part of US Customs and Border Protection (CBP), an agency within DHS.

 CBP's responsibilities include regulating and facilitating international trade, collecting import duties, enforcing US trade laws, and protecting US agricultural and economic interests from pests and diseases.

 US Immigration and Customs Enforcement (ICE) is the investigative branch of DHS and is responsible for enforcing immigration laws.
 In FY 2003, the total ICE budget was $3.3 billion.
-The budget rose 44 percent to $4.7 billion by FY2007 and another 25 percent to $5.9 billion by FY 2012.
+The budget rose 44 percent to $4.7 billion by FY2007 and another 25 percent to almost $5.9 billion by FY 2012.
 The president requested a budget decrease for ICE in FY2013, reducing the total to slightly more than $5.6 billion.

 How many Border Patrol agents are there?

 How many foreign born are naturalized citizens?

 From a historical perspective, the number of naturalizations has increased dramatically in recent decades.
 On average, 141,000 LPRs naturalized each year between 1970 and 1979; 205,000 on average per year in the 1980s; 498,000 per year on average in the 1990s; and 682,000 per year on average during the 2000s.

 The number of naturalizations reached an all-time high in 2008 (1,046,539) before falling by almost 29 percent in 2009.
 The sharp increase in naturalizations of about 59 percent between 2007 and 2008 (from 660,477 to 1,046,539) is a result of the promotion of naturalization during the 2008 presidential elections and impending increases in the fees assessed for applicants, which worked to encourage a surge in applications for naturalizations during that time period.

 How many foreigners became US citizens through military naturalization in 2011?